MBN Explorer atomistic simulations of 855 MeV electron propagation and radiation emission in oriented silicon bent crystal: theory versus experiment: Simulation of the electrons angular distribution

 To obtain a more detailed description on the dependence of the distribution of electrons in the deflection angle the simulations have been performed scanning over the two ranges of $\theta$ indicated in Sects. \ref{Theta-Miller} and \ref{Theta-Intermediate}.

-Upper panel in Figure \ref{fig:angular_distribution_Miller_indexes_colour_map} shows an angular scan over the region of large $\theta$, which includes the axial directions $\langle 1 (n+1) (n+2)\rangle$ with the Miller index $n$ from 0 to 8.
+Upper panel in Figure \ref{fig:angular_distribution_Miller_indexes_colour_map} shows an angular scan over the region of large $\theta$, which includes the axial directions $\langle 1 (n+1) (n+2)\rangle$ with the Miller index $n$ ranging from 0 to 8.
+The plot has to be seen as a set of vertical stripes, each located between two neighbouring values of $n$.
+Within each stripe, the colour mapping represents the same angular distribution that corresponds to $\theta$ equal to the angle between the axes $\langle 1 (n+1) (n+2)\rangle$ and $\langle1 1 2\rangle$.
+The plot allows one to visualize, within the framework of a single figure, the evolution with $n$ of the angular distributions that are shown separately in Figures \ref{fig:angular_distribution_amorphous_crystall} and \ref{fig:angular_distribution_Miller_indexes}.
 The results presented indicate that the axial directions corresponding to $n\geq 5$ can be equally used to simulate the planar channelling along the $(11\bar{1})$ plane.
-Lower panel in the figure presents the scan over smaller $\theta$ values, i.e. much less that $190$ mrad, which corresponds to the $\langle 1 2 3\rangle$ angular direction.
+Lower panel in the figure presents the scan over smaller $\theta$ values, i.e. much less that $190$ mrad, which corresponds to the $\langle 123\rangle$ angular direction.
 Here, the planar channelling can be adequately simulated in the region $\theta\geq 4$ mrad where the angular distribution remains virtually unchanged.